KevinJC23/BookRecommendationSystem/README.md

 | The richest man in Babylon                                            | 4.0          |
 | Redeeming Love                                                        | 2.0          |
 | Wizard's First Rule (Sword of Truth, Book 1)                          | 1.0          |

+Based on the result, the system recommend user's by book title such as "A Christmas Carol" and "The Richest Man in Babylon", each with high predicted interest.
+Despite variations in actual dataset ratings, these books were ranked highly by model due to their relevance to user's profile and reading history.

 ## Evaluation
 ### Content Based Filtering